What to Do After Clicking on a Phishing Link?

 Let’s start with some statistics:

-• On average, phishing attacks cost businesses around $4.91 million in financial damages.
+• On average, phishing attacks cost businesses around $10.3 billion in financial damages.

 What’s even harder to comprehend is that these statistics are only the tip of the iceberg regarding the damages that phishing attacks can cause.
 But what makes this cyber threat so distressing is how perpetrators will go to deceive their victims.